-Because entrapment can result in all charges being dismissed, it is a powerful legal doctrine, but it is very difficult to prove.
-To prove entrapment, the evidence must show that the government, or one of the government's agents, planned and procured someone to commit an offense.
-The evidence also must show that that person would not have committed the offense but for the government's pressure.
+Because entrapment can result in all charges being dismissed, it is a powerful defense, but it is very difficult to prove.
+To prove entrapment, the evidence must show that the government, or one of the government's agents, planned a crime and convinced you to commit the crime.
+The evidence also must show that you wouldn't have committed the crime without the government's pressure.

-It's important to note that to prove entrapment, you have to have committed the crime only because the government persuaded you to.
+It's important to remember that to prove entrapment, you have to have committed the crime only because the government persuaded you to.
 So if you regularly sell drugs, you will not be able to use the entrapment defense.
 Virginia law holds that if the government just provides an opportunity for you to commit an offense and you willingly accepted the opportunity, that isn't entrapment.
-If you've been convicted of selling drugs in the past, it will make it difficult to prove entrapment, simply because there's evidence that you've already engaged in criminal behavior without being entrapped by police.
-Each situation is different, though, and entrapment is a defense that every defense attorney should consider in each case.
-Don't let your attorney tell you that entrapment is impossible to prove.
+If you've been convicted of selling drugs in the past, it will make it difficult to prove entrapment.
+The police will say that you've sold drugs in the past so we're just giving you the opportunity to continue selling drugs.

 Here are some examples of times when defendants have tried to raise entrapment defenses.
 As you'll see, it's a difficult thing to do:

-- Falden v.
+Falden v.
 Commonwealth, 167 Va.
 549 (1937).

-- Howard v.
+Howard v.
 Commonwealth, 17 Va.
 App.
 288 (1993).

-- McCoy v.
+McCoy v.
 Commonwealth, 9 Va.
 App.
 227 (1989).

-- Neighbors v.
+Neighbors v.
 Commonwealth, 214 Va.
 18 (1973).

-- Schneider v.
+Schneider v.
 Commonwealth, 230 Va.
 379 (1985).